filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 Note that the implemented calculation should be re-arranged to defer division until the final operations, to avoid loss of precision in rounding.

-The practical effect of this is that the sector initial pledge calculation has a floor at 30% of the current calculation if the baseline function were ignored.
+The practical effect of this is that the sector initial pledge calculation will not tend to zero as the network baseline grows, but toward the SectorSimpleShare (30% of the pre-baseline-crossing total).
 When/if the baseline function exceeds network QAP, the per-sector initial pledge value will still decrease exponentially, but to this floor rather than toward zero.

 ## Design Rationale

 The baseline function primarily exists to mediate the minting of rewards.
 It sets a target for network power, and mints more block rewards as the target is approached.
 If the baseline function exceeds the raw byte power, those rewards are deferred into the future to incentivize future growth.
-The minting function splits the total block reward allocation 30/70 into simple and “baseline” minting, where baseline minting is that part that depends on network growth.
+The minting function splits the total block reward allocation 30/70 into "simple" and “baseline” minting, where baseline minting is that part that depends on network growth.

 This 30/70 split seems to have been forgotten in the pledge calculation.
-A 30% floor provide a reasonable minimum level of minting despite an exponential halving due to baseline function growth.
+A 30% floor provides a reasonable minimum level of minting despite an exponential halving due to baseline function growth.
 Similarly, a 30% floor can provide a reasonable minimum level of initial consensus pledge.
 The parameter value of 30% is motivated by matching the split in the minting function.